What is a Nurse Anesthetist?

 The CRNA credential came into existence in 1956.
 As advanced practice nurses, CRNAs practice with a high degree of autonomy and professional respect.
 They carry a heavy load of responsibility and are compensated accordingly.
 In order to be a CRNA, advanced education and training are required.
 The field is demanding, and thus the preparation for it must be as well.

 Generally, the path to becoming a CRNA begins with a 4-year undergraduate degree in nursing or another field.
 Although it is not required to possess a degree in nursing, a current license as a registered nurse is required to enter a nurse anesthesia program.
 After acquiring the necessary experience in an acute care setting, students will enter a doctorate program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 Clinical residencies afford supervised experiences for students during which time they are able to learn anesthesia techniques, test theory, and apply knowledge to clinical problems.
 Students gain experience with patients of all ages who require medical, surgical, obstetrical, dental, and pediatric interventions.

-Graduates must then pass the national certification examination.
+Graduates must pass the national certification examination.
 Recertification is required of CRNAs on a biennial basis.

 CRNAs administer anesthesia and anesthesia-related care in four general categories: (1) pre-anesthetic preparation and evaluation; (2) anesthesia induction, maintenance and emergence; (3) post-anesthesia care; and (4) perianesthetic and clinical support functions.